 The Fund may hold ancillary liquid assets from time to time, for example, as dividends are collected.
 In such circumstances the Fund may seek to implement an effective cash management policy.
-In pursuit of this policy the Fund may invest in transferable securities (such as medium term notes) and money market instruments (such as short dated government backed securities, floating rate notes, commercial paper, certificates of deposit, treasury bills and treasury notes, each of which, where relevant, will be of investment grade at the time of acquisition).
-The Fund may also invest up to 10% of its net assets in aggregate in collective investment schemes.
+In pursuit of this policy the Fund may invest in collective investment schemes, transferable securities (such as medium term notes) and money market instruments (such as short dated government backed securities, floating rate notes, commercial paper, certificates of deposit, treasury bills and treasury notes, each of which are debt securities with varying maturities and where relevant, will be of investment grade at the time of acquisition).
+The Fund may not invest more than 10% of its net assets in aggregate in collective investment schemes.